 We performed a comparison between Apache Airflow and AWS Step Functions based on real PeerSpot user reviews.

-Find out in this report how the two Business Process Management (BPM) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Since the solution is programmatic, it allows users to define pipelines in code rather than drag and drop."
+Find out in this report how the two Business Process Management (BPM) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Since Apache works very well on Python, we can manage everything and create pipelines there."

 "Designing processes and workflows is easier, and it assists in coordinating all of the different processes."